-- Criteria: All bank reconciliations should be prepared on a timely basis, as statements are received from the bank. - Cause: The Clerk was unable to prepare reconciliations in a timely manner due to unexpected circumstances arising and a shortage of staff. - Effect: Untimely preparation of bank reconciliations results in a delay in financial reporting and may also allow fraudulent activity to go undetected. - Recommendation: Bank reconciliations should be prepared on a monthly basis, as statements are available from the bank. - Response: In the future, bank reconciliations will be prepared in a timely manner, as statements are received from the bank.
+Criteria: All bank reconciliations should be prepared on a timely basis, as statements are received from the bank.

+Cause: The Clerk was unable to prepare reconciliations in a timely manner due to unexpected circumstances arising and a shortage of staff.

+Effect: Untimely preparation of bank reconciliations results in a delay in financial reporting and may also allow fraudulent activity to go undetected.

+Recommendation: Bank reconciliations should be prepared on a monthly basis, as statements are available

+Response: In the future, bank reconciliations will be prepared in a timely manner, as statements are received

-Status: This finding is repeated as #2022-003 and originated in 2021.
+Status: This finding is repeated as #2024-003 and originated in 2021.

-Schedule of Compensation Paid to Members of the Council Year Ended June 30, 2023
+Schedule of Compensation Paid to Members of the Council Year Ended June 30, 2024